temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Any structs created in this file can be used throughout the app by defining it in the package `subscribe_emails`.

 Next, create a struct for `Subscription`.
-This data type will contain the user's email information, as well as the progress of their subscription.
+This data type contains the user's email information, as well as the subscription progress.

 <!--SNIPSTART subscription-workflow-go-subscribe {"selectedLines": ["19-23"]}-->
 [subscribe.go](https://github.com/temporalio/subscription-workflow-go/blob/master/subscribe.go)